anxin16/Capstone-Project-3/Capstone_Report/readme.md

 Our previous vectorizer simply sums up all the word vectors pertaining to any document based on the words in the model vocabulary and calculates a simple average by dividing with the count of matched words.
 Now we use a new and novel technique of weighing each matched word vector with the word TF-TDF score and summing up all the word vectors for a document and dividing it by the sum of all the TF-IDF weights of the matched words in the document.
 This would basically give us a TF-IDF weighted averaged word vector for each document.

 ![tfidf-avg-wv](https://github.com/anxin16/Capstone-Project-3/blob/master/Figures/tfidf-avg-wv.png)
-where TWA(D) is the TF-IDF weighted averaged word vector representation for document D, containing words w1, w2, ..., wn, where wv(w) is the word vector representation and tfidf(w) is the TF-IDF weight for the wordw.
+where TWA(D) is the TF-IDF weighted averaged word vector representation for document D, containing words w1, w2, ..., wn, where wv(w) is the word vector representation and tfidf(w) is the TF-IDF weight for the word w.
 ```python
 # Define function to compute tfidf weighted averaged word vector for a document
 def tfidf_wtd_avg_word_vectors(words, tfidf_vector, tfidf_vocabulary, model, num_features):